Antibiotics

 While there are many different kinds of antibiotics, the two most commonly used to treat IBD are:2,3

-How can antibiotics help patients with inflammatory bowel disease?
+How do antibiotics work in inflammatory bowel disease?

 Antibiotics can play two different roles in the treatment of IBD.
 They can be used as short-term therapy to treat complications of IBD, such as abscesses or wound infections.
 They can also be used as longer-term therapy for people with IBD, particularly people with CD who have fistulas.
 Antibiotics are more commonly used in people with CD than people with UC, although they are used in people with UC who experience toxic megacolon.2-4